Code-Institute-Submissions/MaeveHughes-Maeves-Bags/README.md

 # Testing

  - There is a link on the contact page to the Facebook business page and there is also dead links to Instagram, Youtube and Twitter, all styled using their icons.
-[Screenshot of the facebook page](documentation/facebook.png)
+[Screenshot of the facebook page](documentation/facebook.png).
+Links are working fine.
- - There are no errors and warnings in the Developer console
+ - There are no errors and warnings in the Developer console.
  - Tested using lighthouse and it passes the result.
 [Screenshot of the facebook page](documentation/lighthouse.png)
  - The page is fully responsive and has been tested using the Developer console.
  - Tested about, bag, check out, contact, home, review and products pages in all devices.
 All working fine.